peterklijn/hammerspoon-shiftit/README.md

 Go to `System Preferences > Security & Privacy > Accessibility` and make sure Hammerspoon.app is checked.

+_If you just enabled permissions for Hammerspoon, you might need to restart the application for the permissions to take effect._

 The ShiftIt spoon is now ready to use, enjoy.